Summit Hill Campground

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-BUCK RIVER is a river on Buck River located in MA, near SPRINGFIELD.
+Buck River is a river on Buck River located in Massachusetts, near Springfield.
 Find directions and practical tips for visiting the unofficial Buck River swimming hole near Sandisfield, MA.
 Learn about access, safety, and seasonal considerations.

 Sandisfield’s agricultural history and conserved lands reflect the region’s rural heritage and dedication to preserving natural spaces.